Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1and2/PATTERN2_DATAWAREHOUSE.md

 # Pattern 2: Load from Fabric Lakehouse to Fabric Data Warehouse
+To complete this pipeline you will:

+- Download and run the scripts to create the Fabric Datawarehouse Tables and Stored Procedures
+- Create the pipeline to load data from the Fabric Lakehouse to the Data Warehouse
+- Update the Orchestrator pipeline to do the Lookup against the Metadata Database table and call the new pipeline

 ## Create Fabric Data Warehouse Tables and Stored Procedures

 Download the Datawarehouse SQL script file [located here](src/fabricdw/create-fabric-dw-objects.sql).
 1. Open the downloaded SQL script (create-fabric-dw-objects.sql) using notepad and copy the entire contents of the script.
 1. From the Fabric portal, go to your Fabric Workspace and open your Data Warehouse and [create a new Query](https://learn.microsoft.com/en-us/fabric/data-warehouse/query-warehouse).